 This Private Thomas Bomford of the 35th should not to be confused with Captain Thomas Bomford of the same 35th Regiment some 20 years earlier.

-10. Kim Bomford has done some research and found the following lineage (email 30 Aug 2006, sources not stated; updated by emails 22 & 26 Nov 2008, drawing on census records; updated by email 6 Jun 2009, 8 Sep 2010, email 14 Nov 2013 (in Other Bomfords)).
+10. Kim Bomford has done some research and found the following lineage (email 30 Aug 2006, sources not stated; updated by emails 22 & 26 Nov 2008, drawing on census records; updated by emails 6 Jun 2009, 8 Sep 2010, 14 Nov 2013, 20 Nov 2019 (in Other Bomfords)).
 People with I numbers were originally included in the main Worcestershire Bomfords tree as descendents of 6a I0075 John Bomford, b c 1797.
 It now appears that that placement was not correct, and the relationship of the people in the tree here to those in the main tree is not known.
 Some of the details have been carried over from the main tree.

 1a Thomas Bomford, b 1750 at Epwell married Ann Sherfield b 1755, and had issue